 More information about joining the military: Today's Military

 All males must register for the Selective Service when they turn 18.
 Failure to register will result in up to a 5 year prison sentence or a $250,000 fine.
 Failure to register will also disqualify male students from qualifying for federal student loans or grants and state and federal jobs.

 The ASVAB (Armed Services Vocational Aptitude Battery) can assess academic ability and predict success in a wide variety of military and civilian occupations.
 Students will learn how their verbal, math, science and technical skills compare to other students in the same grade level.
 Juniors and seniors who are either interested the military or general career exploration are eligible to take the ASVAB in the fall, when it is offered in the Career Center.
-See Mrs. Pond for information about signing up to take the ASVAB at West.
-ASVAB prep books are available in the Career Center.
+The Career Center has information about signing up to take the ASVAB at West and ASVAB prep books are available.

 Summer Enrichment Opportunities (camps, clinics, etc.)

 Each year, Wausau West is given money to help support student enrichment activities.
 If you are interested in pursuing a summer educational opportunity, you may be awarded funds to help you pay for a portion of it.
 To apply for a Summer Enrichment Scholarship, complete the application and see a current list of summer opportunities updated on the Counseling website when available.

 Volunteering your time is a great way to share a special skill or talent, explore a career of interest, and give back to our community.
 A volunteer opportunity may be a one-time event or a regularly scheduled commitment.